When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.

 - Now the Blog settings and content will only be adjustable by editing the blog options in your theme settings.

 Now it’s time to try it out for yourself!
-Be sure to carefully follow our guide step-by-step after you’ve created your own website, and here are instructions directly from WordPress as well.
-Ask us any questions if you get stuck along the way!
+Be sure to carefully follow our guide step-by-step after you’ve created your own website.
+If you need more help, here are instructions directly from WordPress as well.
+And, as always, don’t hesitate to ask us any questions if you get stuck along the way!

 SaveSave